By Karyn Greenstreet

 Posted in:Mastermind Group Facilitation

 People often start and join a mastermind group with high energy and high expectations.
 Several months into it, you can find your group flagging and floundering.
 People show up late or don’t come at all.
 People don’t participate.
 Energy levels are low and new ideas don’t really meet the needs of the members.

 Too much time between meetings causes people to disconnect, both from the group and from their own goals.
 Consider meeting more often, or if that’s not possible, create an online message forum where people can connect with each other between meetings.
-Also consider short, check-in teleconferences between meetings, where people can talk about their work towards goals, challenges they’re having with those tasks, and any help they may need along the way.
+Also consider short, check-in teleconferences or video conferences between meetings, where people can talk about their work towards goals, challenges they’re having with those tasks, and any help they may need along the way.

 Mastermind group meetings are more than just the individual Hot Seats.
 Creating space in each meeting for group discussion and group exercises, as well as casual networking time, allows for fuller interaction among members.
 Consider inviting people to come a bit early for coffee or a meal together.
 Encourage members to reach out to each other between meetings.